 Nestled adjacent to the glistening waters of the 84-acre Silver Lake is Silver Lake State Park.
 Fishing, boating, and picnicking await you on your RV escape to Vermont as you’ll be surrounded by beautiful woodlands and grassy knolls.
-Located near Barnard and Woodstock, you’ll be greeted by rolling hills and quaint farms.
-You’ll get a taste of authentic New England charm in a quiet, serene setting while you explore this 35-acre state park.
+Located near Barnard and Woodstock, you’ll be greeted by rolling hills and quaint farms and get a taste of authentic New England charm in a serene setting while you explore this 35-acre state park.

-The park is built on the remnants of an 19th century farmstead and you can still see the foundation of one of the original barns on the grounds today.
-Silver Lake State Park was founded in 1955, when two pieces of beautiful New England land were donated to the state.
+The park is built on the remnants of a 19th-century farmstead, and you can still see the foundation of one of the original barns on the grounds today.
+Silver Lake State Park was founded in 1955 when two pieces of beautiful New England land were donated to the state.
 The lake was previously known as Barnard Pond after the city of its location.
-When you visit the park in your camper, you’ll enjoy a wide variety of outdoor activity in a relaxing setting.
+When you visit the park in your camper, you’ll enjoy a wide variety of outdoor activities in a relaxing setting.

-Silver Lake State Park is easy to access by RV or car.
-If you are coming from the west you’ll take I-89 to VT 107.
-If you’re getting to the park from the east, you’ll go on VT 107 West to VT 12.
-There are several local roads that will take you all around the park including the park office, swimming area, and campground.
+Silver Lake State Park is easy to get to by RV or car.
+Just an hour southeast of the town of Middlebury and only 32 minutes southeast of Rochester, Vermont, the park is simple to access via main roads with plenty of signage.
+Once you arrive, there are several local roads that will take you all around the park including the park office, swimming area, and campground.
 There are no driving restrictions for RVs or trailers in the park.

 If you’d prefer to stay off-site, you can stay at a private campground or RV park nearby, such as near Bethel in the north, or Hartford to the south.
 This is a great option if you are looking for modern amenities like full hookups, wireless internet, or cable TV.
 You can choose between a private campground that offers a rustic experience or a private RV resort that provides a more luxurious atmosphere.

 Silver Lake is a prime spot to go swimming during your RV escape to Vermont.
-You can bask in the sun and work on your tan on the sandy shores of the lake, while the kids splash in the water.
+You can bask in the sun and work on your tan on the sandy shores of the lake while the kids splash in the water.
 The air is warm but the water is cool and refreshing, perfect for cooling off after an afternoon hike.
-You’ll be swimming in a serene setting, surrounded by majestic forest and grassy knolls.
+You’ll be swimming in a serene setting, surrounded by a majestic forest and grassy knolls.
 Changing rooms, a snack bar, and restrooms are located nearby, but no lifeguard is on duty, so swim at your own risk.

-The lake at Silver Lake State Park is a quiet, serene setting to go boating during your motorhome trip to the Northeast.
+The lake at Silver Lake State Park is a quiet setting to go boating during your motorhome trip to the Northeast.
 You are welcome to bring your motorized boat and cruise around the 84 acres of Silver Lake.
 Whether you want to cruise on the water in your speed boat or on a jet ski, you’ll have loads of fun on the open waters of Silver Lake.
 Be aware that Silver Lake State Park does not have a boat launch, so getting your skiff into the water may be a little challenging.

 Non-motorized boating is a popular way to spend the day at Silver Lake State Park.
-Whether you want to bring your own or rent a non-motorized boat you can go along the enchanting waters of this 84-acre lake on a kayak, canoe, pedal boat, or row boat.
-You can also rent stand-up paddle boards if you’re up for an adventure.
+Whether you want to bring your own or rent a non-motorized boat, you can go along the enchanting waters of this 84-acre lake on a kayak, canoe, pedal boat, or rowboat.
+You can also rent stand-up paddleboards if you’re up for an adventure.
 Life jackets are required on the lake, so pack one in your motorhome.

 Silver Lake provides one of the best opportunities for fishing in the entire state.
-Make sure you pack your bait and tackle in your trailer since you’ll have the chance to catch largemouth bass, perch, and bullhead.
+Make sure you pack your bait and tackle in your campervan since you’ll have the chance to catch largemouth bass, perch, and bullhead.
 Walleye and Pike are abundant in the cool waters of Vermont as well.
-Silver Lake State Park participates in the Reel Fun program, where you can rent fishing gear such as rods, lines, and reels, as well as getting an information packet that gives tips about fishing in the area and how to obtain a Vermont fishing license.
+Silver Lake State Park participates in the Reel Fun program, where you can borrow free fishing gear such as rods, lines, and reels, as well as getting an information packet that gives tips about fishing in the area and how to obtain a Vermont fishing license.

 During the summer months, Silver Lake State Park hosts almost daily nature programs.
 You can enjoy all sorts of ranger-led activities during your RV stay in Vermont including nature talks and guided walks.
 Park interpreters lead activities designed to educate visitors about local flora and fauna, wildlife, history, and survival techniques.
 Events include night hikes, crafts for kids, amphibian exploration hikes, and games.
 This is a great way to learn about the natural history and heritage of the park in a way the whole family can enjoy.

 Although the park is closed during the winter months, you can still access Silver Lake and enjoy a fun-filled day of ice skating.
-If you pack your ice skates in your trailer, if the waters are frozen you can cruise on top of the 84-acres of Silver Lake.
+If you pack your ice skates in your trailer and the waters are frozen, you can cruise on top of the 84-acres of Silver Lake.
 Make sure to check the weather forecast and the ice thickness before heading out on the lake.
 Always skate with a partner for safety.
 This is a thrilling adventure the whole family can enjoy during your camper stay in Vermont.